simplyadrian/cookbook-blockdevice-simplyadrian/README.md

 #### snapshots_restore.rb
 Restores an EBS volume from snapshot.

+To best ensure this recipe can match volumes to local devices the ebs_volume attribute data structure should look like below for each data volume:

+ebs_volume:
+  data_volume:
+    device:    /dev/xvdf
+    volume_id: vol-xxxxxxxx

 Note regarding device names (quote from AWS):
 "Depending on the block device driver of the kernel, the device might be attached with a different name than what you specify.
 For example, if you specify a device name of /dev/sdh, your device might be renamed /dev/xvdh or /dev/hdh